dbos-inc/dbos-transact-ts/packages/pgnotifier-receive/README.md

 Alternatively, if source records are inserted or updated with a sequence number, `sequenceNumColumn` should be set to the name of the column containing the sequence.
 If a `sequenceNumColumn` is provided, the value will be used as part of the workflow key, and checkpointed to the system database when records are processed.
 If records may be out of order slightly, `sequenceNumJitter` can be provided.
 The predicate used to query the source table for new records will be adjusted by this amount.
 Note that while this may cause some records to be reprocessed, workflow idempotency properties eliminate any correctness consequences.

-The information above is always used by methods decorated with `@DBTriggerWorkflow`, for the formulation of catch-up queries.
+The information above is always used by methods decorated with `@<trigger>.triggerWorkflow`, for the formulation of catch-up queries.
 If `useDBNotifications` and `installDBTrigger` are both false, the configuration will also be used to generate queries for polling the source table.
 A query will be scheduled every `dbPollingInterval` milliseconds.

 #### Using Workflow Queues for Concurrency and Rate Limiting

-By default, `@DBTriggerWorkflow` workflows are started immediately upon receiving database updates.
+By default, `@<trigger>.triggerWorkflow` workflows are started immediately upon receiving database updates.
 If `queueName` is provided to the `DBTriggerConfig`, then the workflows will be enqueued in a [workflow queue](https://docs.dbos.dev/typescript/reference/transactapi/workflow-queues) and subject to rate limits.

 ## Using This Code As A Starting Point